Discover the Best of Wine Tourism in Peloponnese Wine Region

-Travel Guide to Peloponnese Wine Region
+Browse Wineries in Peloponnese Wine Region

-The Peloponnese wine region locates on a peninsula in southern Greece, connected to Central Greece by the Isthmus of Corinth land bridge.
-Premium wines are developed here from a combination of particular terroir and autochthones grape varieties.
+Peloponnese wine region locates on a peninsula in southern Greece, connected to Central Greece by the Isthmus of Corinth land bridge.
+Premium wines are developed in the Peloponnese wine region from a combination of particular terroir and autochthones grape varieties.
 The landscape is diverse, with snow-capped mountains, rugged valleys, and paradisiac beaches.
 This geography allows the formation of a unique microclimate, providing hot days and cold nights to develop outstanding grapes.
 The Peloponnesian wines combine indigenous varieties such as Moschofilero, Agiorgitiko, and Mavrodaphne with traditional grapes in original blends.

 Authentic Flavors and Aromas from Peloponnese Wine Region

-The Peloponnese wine region is historically significant for the wine world.
+The Peloponnese wine region is historically significant to the wine world.
 Thousands of years ago, Homer referred to it as “a place full of vines”.
-During the Venetian rule of the Middle Ages, sweet Malvasia wines began to be traded all over Europe, especially to big centers like London and Paris.
+During the Venetian rule of the Middle Ages, sweet Malvasia wines began to be traded all over Europe, especially to big centres like London and Paris.
 The modern Peloponnese wine region is one of the most viticulturally productive sites in Greece.
 The multifaceted territory varies in landscape and weather through subregions, mixing the ancient Greek ruins with nature.

 Large Vineyard Areas Divided into Eight Distinctive Territories